An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

-Let~$U$ and~$Y$ be as above.
-Ignoring as usual the issue of blocks of type (3) (which require some additional arguments), the full faithfulness of~$\mathfrak{A}$ follows easily from the full faithfulness of $\mathfrak{A}:(\smG)_U\to D(\cU)$, together with Theorem~\ref{thm:BL gluing} and Theorem~\ref{thm: Vytas theorem}.
+As at the beginning of Section~\ref{subsubsec:restriction to U}, let~$U$ denote the complement of the finite set~$Y$ consisting of points corresponding to blocks of types (1) or (3).
+Ignoring as usual the issue of blocks of type (3) (which require some additional arguments), the full faithfulness of~$\mathfrak{A}$ can be deduced from the full faithfulness of $\mathfrak{A}:(\smG)_U\to D(\cU)$, together with Theorem~\ref{thm:BL gluing} and Theorem~\ref{thm: Vytas theorem}.